-(For the year ended 31 December 2022)
+(For the year ended 31 December 2023)

-This is a translation into English of the statutory auditors' report on the consolidated financial statements of the Company issued in French and it is provided solely for the convenience of English speaking users.

-This statutory auditors' report includes information required by European regulation and French law, such as information about the appointment of the statutory auditors or verification of the information concerning the Group presented in the management report and other documents provided to shareholders.
+This is a free translation into English of the Statutory Auditors' report issued in French and is provided solely for the convenience of English speaking readers.
+This report includes information specifically required by European regulations or French law, such as information about the appointment of Statutory Auditors.
 This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.

-To the General Annual Meeting
+To the Shareholders